Lystrosaurus

-Lystrosaurus (/ˌlɪstroʊ-ˈsɔːrəs/; 'shovel lizard'; proper Ancient Greek is λίστρον lístron 'tool for leveling or smoothing, shovel, spade, hoe') is an extinct genus of herbivorous dicynodont therapsids from the late Permian and Early Triassic epochs (around 248 million years ago).
-It lived in what is now Antarctica, India, China, Mongolia, European Russia and South Africa.
-Four to six species are currently recognized, although from the 1930s to 1970s the number of species was thought to be much higher.
-They ranged in size from that of a small dog to 8 feet (2.5 meters) long.
+Lystrosaurus (/ˌlɪstroʊ-ˈsɔːrəs/; 'shovel lizard'; from Ancient Greek λίστρον lístron 'tool for leveling or smoothing, shovel, spade, hoe') is an extinct genus of herbivorous dicynodont therapsids from the late Permian and Early Triassic epochs (around 248 million years ago).
+It had a widespread distribution across Pangaea, with fossils having been found in what is now Antarctica, India, China, Mongolia, European Russia, South Africa, and possibly Australia and Mozambique.
+Four to six species are currently recognized, but from the 1930s to 1970s the number of species was thought to be much higher.

 As a dicynodont, Lystrosaurus had only two teeth (a pair of tusk-like canines), and is thought to have had a horny beak that was used for biting off pieces of vegetation.
-Lystrosaurus was a heavily built, herbivorous animal.
-The structure of its shoulders and hip joints suggests that Lystrosaurus moved with a semi-sprawling gait.
-The forelimbs were even more robust than the hindlimbs, and the animal is thought to have been a powerful digger that nested in burrows.
+It was a heavily built, herbivorous animal.
+The structure of its shoulders and hip joints suggests that it moved with a semi-sprawling gait.
+Its forelimbs were even more robust than its hindlimbs, and it is thought to have been a powerful digger that nested in burrows.

-Lystrosaurus survived the Permian-Triassic extinction, 252 million years ago.
-In the Early Triassic, they were by far the most common terrestrial vertebrates, accounting for as many as 95% of the total individuals in some fossil beds.
-Researchers have offered various hypotheses for why Lystrosaurus survived the extinction event and thrived in the early Triassic.
+Lystrosaurus survived the Permian-Triassic extinction event (Earth's most severe) 252 million years ago and thrived in the immediate aftermath; its fossils are, by far, the most common terrestrial vertebrate fossils in Early Triassic beds around the world, such as in the Lystrosaurus Assemblage Zone in South Africa.
+Researchers have offered various hypotheses for why it survived the extinction event and thrived in the early Triassic.

 History of discovery

 Map of Pangea showing locations of Lystrosaurus remains as yellow disks.
 Distorted boundaries of modern continents shown as grey lines.
 (Distributions for lystrosaurs and three other Permian and Triassic fossil groups used as biogeographic evidence for continental drift and certain land bridges.)

 Dr. Elias Root Beadle, a Philadelphia missionary and avid fossil collector, discovered the first Lystrosaurus skull.
-Beadle wrote to the eminent paleontologist Othniel Charles Marsh, but received no reply.
-Marsh's rival, Edward Drinker Cope, was very interested in seeing the find, and described and named Lystrosaurus in the Proceedings of the American Philosophical Society in 1870.
-Its name is derived from the Ancient Greek words listron, "shovel", and sauros, "lizard".
-Marsh belatedly purchased the skull in May 1871, although his interest in an already-described specimen was unclear; he may have wanted to carefully scrutinize Cope's description and illustration.
+He wrote about it to the eminent paleontologist Othniel Charles Marsh, but received no reply.
+Marsh's rival, Edward Drinker Cope, described and named it Lystrosaurus in the Proceedings of the American Philosophical Society in 1870.
+Its name is derived from the Ancient Greek words listron 'shovel' and sauros 'lizard'.
+Marsh purchased the skull in May 1871, although his interest in an already-described specimen was unclear; he may have wanted to scrutinize Cope's description and illustration.